Tuesday, May 28, 2024

 The way that a modern mafia protection racket works is the mafia starts doing very bad things to regular folks, say you and your business.
 To stop the damage, you pay them a regular fee.
 Both sides come out ahead.
 The mafia earns a tidy stream of income.
 Your suffering comes to an end.

-To better understand the intricacies of monetagium, or monetary blackmail, we need to explore how the monetary system worked back in the 11th and 12th centuries.
+To better understand the intricacies of monetagium, or monetary blackmail, we need to start off by exploring how the monetary system worked back in the 11th and 12th centuries, in particular the idea of debasement.

 A feudal lord had a number of ways to earn revenue.
 These included gabelle, a tax on salt; heriot, a death duty that was paid to the lord upon the death of a tenant; merchet, fee paid on marriage, and the Saladin tithe, a tax paid by all those who did not go on Crusades.
 Another common revenues source was the prince's monopoly over the coinage.
 Anyone could bring their personal silver to the royal mints and have it be converted into coins, for a fee.
 This revenue source was known as seigniorage.
 The lord of the realm, or seigneur, often outsourced the running of their mints to professional third-parties, or moneyers, who collected the fee and remitted it to the seigneur after subtracting what was needed to pay their own costs and earn a profit.